-Comment.
-Section 5136 restates subdivision (g) of former Section 5101 without substantive change and is the same in substance as subsection (7) of Section 6-101 of the Uniform Probate Code (1982).
+(3) Section 5136 revises the remaining portion of the last sentence of former subdivision (g) to conform to the language used in subdivision (b) of Section 5136.

 The phrase "other than as an agent" in the first sentence of subdivision (b) makes clear that the person named as an agent (attorney in fact under a power of attorney) is not a "party" for the purposes of the statute.
 See Section 5124 (defining "agent").

-§ 5138.
+A P.O.D. payee or a Totten trust beneficiary is a party under subdivision (a) if the payee or beneficiary has, by the terms of the account, a present right, subject to request, to payment from the account other than as an agent.

+§5138.
 Payment

-- 5138.
-"Payment" of sums on deposit includes all of the following: - (a) A withdrawal, including payment on check or other directive of a party. - (b) A pledge of sums on deposit. - (c) A set-off, reduction, or other disposition of all or part of an account pursuant to a pledge.
+5138.
+"Payment" of sums on deposit includes all of the following:

+(a) A withdrawal, including payment on check or other directive of a party.

+(b) A pledge of sums on deposit.

+(c) A set-off, reduction, or other disposition of all or part of an account pursuant to a pledge.